mesosphere/universe/docs/tutorial/GetStarted.md

   "name": "time-server",
   "version": "1.0.0",
   "maintainer": "https://github.com/mesosphere/universe",
-  "description": "This is a simple python http server that displays a webpage that says the current time at the server location", "tags": ["python", "http", "time-server"]
+  "description": "This is a simple Python HTTP server that displays a webpage that says the current time at the server location", "tags": ["python", "http", "time-server"]
 }
 ```